bigeasy/interrupt/README.md

  parsing `Error.stack`.

-Appears to be a piffle but it is pretty effective and easier to use than fiddling with `Error` directly even with ES6 support for classical inheritence.
+Appears to be a piffle but it is pretty effective and easier to use than fiddling with `Error` directly even with ES6 support for classical inheritance.

 ```javascript
 var interrupt = require('.').createInterrupter('module')